ACPA Strategic Imperative for Racial Justice and Decolonization

 - 30 March- 2 April 2017: Information from collective imagining sessions compiled and made public on this website.

 - 19 April 2017: President Stephen Quaye, Past-President Donna Lee, Vice President Jamie Washington, and immediate past Director of Equity & Inclusion Dian Squire presented on HigherEd Live about the Strategic Imperative for Racial Justice and Decolonization.
-You can watch the video here.
+Watch the video.

 Collective Imagining Sessions Feedback